sbcSpohr/Image-Style-Converter-C/README.md

 To compile and run the program, follow the steps below:

 Open the terminal in the directory where your main.c file is located.

 Compile the program using the following command:

     gcc -o <your_program_name> main.c

 Or use any other command you prefer.

-    Replace <your_program_name> with your desired name for the executable.
+eplace <your_program_name> with your desired name for the executable.

 After successful compilation, run the program with the following command:

     ./<your_program_name>

 Make sure to replace <your_program_name> with the name you chose.

 Program Output